 34 Well when the herders saw what had happened they ran away and reported it in the town and in the countryside.
-35 So they went out to see what had happened, and came to Jesus; they found the man from whom the demons had gone out sitting at Jesus' feet, clothed and in his right mind; and they were afraid.
-6 36 Also, the eyewitnesses reported to them how the demonized man was healed.
-37 Then the whole multitude from the surrounding region of the Gadarenes asked Him to depart from them, because they were overcome by fear.
-7 So He got into the boat and returned.
-8
+35 So they went out to see what had happened, and came to Jesus; they found the man from whom the demons had gone out sitting at Jesus' feet, clothed and in his right mind; and they were afraid.1 36 Also, the eyewitnesses reported to them how the demonized man was healed.
+37 Then the whole multitude from the surrounding region of the Gadarenes asked Him to depart from them, because they were overcome by fear.2 So He got into the boat and returned.3 commanded the action, since pork was proscribed for God's people.)
+Moreover, pigs can swim, so it is strange that all of them died.